Mad-Dog27/2025_Thesis/README.md

 Honours thesis: Capturing speech audibility in classrooms through machine learning techniques

 This repository contains my Mechatronics Engineering (Honours) thesis completed at the University of Auckland.

-NOTE: Specific information has been removed for privacy
+NOTE: Specific information has been removed for privacy.

 ## Abstract
 This thesis investigates real-time measurement of speech audibility in classroom environments using signal-to-noise ratio (SNR) estimation.
 The work focuses on the design, implementation, and validation of a privacy-preserving acoustic measurement system combining embedded hardware, signal processing algorithms, and experimental evaluation.